Spirit of Don Cano

 Recollections of my memories, leading up to the Don Cano relaunch

-The industry had already seen its best days.
-Businessmen figured that cloth production in Iceland was a thing of the past.
-And the die-hard manufacturers that had been my clients a decade or so earlier, had given up.
-Asia, particularly China, had emerged as the new center for the production of clothes.
-The world’s retailing chains had begun calling the shots.
+The clothing industry had seen its best days.
+Businessmen figured that cloth production in Iceland belonged to the past.
+Jans former clients had all given up.
+China had emerged as the place where to produce clothes.
+And the world retailing chains had begun calling the shots.

 “Ella, my wife at that time, came up with the name DON CANO.
 God knows how it came to be or where it came from.”

 Everyone loved it!
-Adults displayed it with class at every occasion.
 Teenage kids slept in it.
-And In a couple of years, Don Cano became the no. 1 household brand in Iceland.
-Everyone owned a piece.
+Only in a couple of years Don Cano became Iceland’s no 1 household brand.
+Everyone owned something or other from the brand.

-Nanna Leifsdóttir, the youngest Icelandic Olympian, and her teammates from the Icelandic national team wore Don Cano at the 1984 Sarajevo Olympic Games.
-Vigdís, Iceland’s beloved president, was a fan too.
+Nanna Leifsdottir the youngest Icelandic Olympian and her mates in the Icelandic national team wore Don Cano at the 1984 Sarajevo games.
+Vigdís, Iceland’s beloved and first women president of the world was a fan too.

-Sales blossomed beyond believe; soon Don Cano’s sales/license agreements rolled out in Norway, Sweden, Denmark, England and Switzerland, hitting markets and stores alike, Harrods and Lillywhites in London, Steen & Strøm in Oslo and many others.
+Sales mushroomed beyond believe; soon Don Cano agreements rolled out in Norway, Sweden, Denmark, England, Switzerland, Japan Hitting markets and stores like, Harrods and Lillywhites in London, Steen & Strøm in Oslo etc.